freqtrade/freqtrade/docs/index.md

 ## Features

- 1. Download market data: Download historical data of the exchange and the markets your may want to trade with.
+- Download market data: Download historical data of the exchange and the markets your may want to trade with.
+The historical data can be based on [OHLCV](https://en.wikipedia.org/wiki/Open-high-low-close_chart) candles or be trade ticks (for exchanges that support this).
- 2. Select markets: Create your list or use an automatic one based on top traded volume (not available during backtesting).
-You can blacklist markets you don't want to trade.
+- Select markets: Create your static list or use an automatic one based on top traded volumes and/or prices (not available during backtesting).
+You can also explicitly blacklist markets you don't want to trade.
- 3. Backtest: Test your strategy on past data (based on [ohlcv](https://en.wikipedia.org/wiki/Open-high-low-close_chart) candles).
+- Backtest: Test your strategy on downloaded historical data.
- 4. Optimize: Find the best parameters for your strategy using machining learning.
-You can optimize buy, sell, take profit (ROI) and stop-loss.
+- Optimize: Find the best parameters for your strategy using hyperoptimization which employs machining learning methods.
+You can optimize buy, sell, take profit (ROI), stop-loss and trailing stop-loss parameters for your strategy.
- 5. Run: Run the bot on exchange with simulated money (dry-run) or with real money (live).
+- Run: Run the bot on exchange with simulated money (Dry-Run mode) or with real money (Live-Trade mode).
- 6. Run using edge (optional module): The concept is to find the best historical [trade expectancy](https://www.freqtrade.io/en/latest/edge/#expectancy) by markets based on variation of the stop-loss and then allow/reject markets to trade (the sizing of the trade is based on a risk of a percentage of your capital).
+- Run using Edge (optional module): The concept is to find the best historical [trade expectancy](https://www.freqtrade.io/en/latest/edge/#expectancy) by markets based on variation of the stop-loss and then allow/reject markets to trade.
+The sizing of the trade is based on a risk of a percentage of your capital.
- 7. Control/Monitor/Analyse: Use Telegram or a REST API (start/stop the bot, profit/loss, daily summary, current open trades results...).
-Futher analysis can be done as trades are saved (SQLite database).
+- Control/Monitor/Analyse: Use Telegram or a REST API (start/stop the bot, show profit/loss, daily summary, current open trades results, etc.) Further analysis can be done as trades are saved (SQLite persistence database).

 ## Requirements